mcandre/hello-thrift/README.md

 ## Mad Men

-In this scenario, we're developing a digital platform for marketing headphones.
+In this scenario, we're developing a digital platform for marketing headphones to command line users, an oft-forgotten source of revenue.

 ```
 vagrant$ mvn package